 Wander to Win is just one example of how game elements can be applied to promote tourism and engage travellers in their endeavours.
 The use of challenges, mystery, and what is described as a ‘dynamic scoring system’ by Competitours is another example that’s well worth exploring.
 Marketed as ‘The Amazing Race for regular people’, Competitours targets in particular people who may be ‘less adventurous’ than other travellers, seeking to harness the possibilities of gamification to get people out of their comfort zone.
 The short video below from one of many blog reviews on the Competitours site (click here for full list) this blog post highlights the complex interplay between competition and collaboration:

-I’ll certainly be looking further into the development and effectiveness of the Wander to Win app and other examples of gamified tourism when I get a chance, so be sure to subscribe to this blog for future updates.
+I’ll certainly be looking further into the Wander to Win app and other examples of gamified tourism when I get a chance, so be sure to subscribe to this blog for future updates.
 In the meantime, we’d love to hear what you think about gamifying the promotion of landmarks and businesses to tourists and locals?
 Have you experienced a form of gamification on your own travels?
 Would you like more chances to follow the White Rabbit when you’re on holiday…?

 Thanks for reading!